 Where I come in as a coach is in helping students think through the prompts, identify their strongest approach, select narrative and analytical elements, organize ideas, edit for word/character count, and polish style and mechanics.

-For the 2021-2022 application season, I will offer in-person and virtual coaching sessions.
+For 2022, I will offer in-person and virtual coaching sessions.
 Virtual coaching sessions will be conducted online using shared Google documents and video conferencing via FaceTime, Google Meet, or Zoom.

-For feedback and editing—which includes two rounds of content, structure, syntax, style, diction, and mechanics coaching and a third round of proofing—the cost is $0.05 per word, calculated based on the word count of the first draft.
+For feedback-only (BYO first draft)—which includes two rounds of content, structure, syntax, style, diction, and mechanics coaching—the cost is $0.07 per word, calculated based on the word count of the first draft.

-Payment may be made via Venmo, PayPal, or personal check.
+Payment may be made via Venmo or personal check.

 How to Contact Me